ccjensen/PlexMediaTagger/README.md

                        file
  `--embed-subtitles`   embed compatible files with a compatible "sidecar"
                        subtitle file if present
- `--artwork`           export the artwork to the same path as the video file
+ `--export-artwork`    export the artwork to the same path as the video file
   `--stats`            gather "interesting" statistics about the items being
                        processed
  `-m <find> <replace>` perform a find & replace operation on the pms' media